Towhidul123/brandShop-client/README.md

-# React + Vite

-5 notable things about the project are:
+# 5 notable things about the project are:

 - Product Listing Page
 Display a list of available products with details (name, price, image, etc.).